markuskramerIgitt/LearnSalt/cProfile_performance_profiler/README.md

 ## Remedy / Quick fix

-Remove grains that are not Windows related and do not behave on Windows like zfs:
+Removed grains that are not Windows related and do not behave on Windows like zfs does by detecting Windows:

 ```